-To conductConducting an efficient field inspection or preliminary assessment of potential marbled murrelet (Brachyramphus marmoratus) habitat, it is extremely valuable to be able to recognize for recognizing the types of forests and forest conditions likely to be used by murrelets.
-This general habitat description, when combined with reading additional details in the "Identification of Marbled Murrelet Nesting Structures" guide published by Washington Department of Fish and Wildlife, formal field training, and familiarity with known occupied sites, will assist in gaining proficiency in stand assessments.
+Conducting an efficient field inspection or preliminary assessment of potential marbled murrelet (Brachyramphus marmoratus) habitat, it is extremely valuable for recognizing the forests characteristics and conditions likely to be used by murrelets.
+This habitat description, when combined with reading additional details in the "Identification of Marbled Murrelet Nesting Structures" guide published by Washington Department of Fish and Wildlife (WDFW), formal field training, and familiarity with known occupied sites, will assist in gaining proficiency in stand assessments.
 When conducting stand assessments in different regions of the state, the platform search image needs to be based on forest types of local occupied stands relative to geographical variation.

-In Washington State, marbled murrelets typically nest within 50 miles of the marine shoreline in low-elevation, conifer, multi-layered canopy forests characterized by the presence of large diameter trees greater than 24 inches diameter at breast height (dbh) for western hemlock and 32"inches dbh for all other conifer species.
-Thirty-two inches dbh conifer species are mature enough to potentially have limbs large enough to be 7 inches or greater.
-Twenty-four inches dbh western hemlock with dwarf mistletoe infestation may have witches broom or other abnormal growth that qualifies as platforms.
+In Washington State, marbled murrelets typically nest within 50 miles of the marine shoreline in low-to mid-elevation, conifer, multi-layered canopy forests characterized by the presence of large diameter trees greater than 24 inches diameter at breast height (dbh) for western hemlock and 32 inches dbh for all other conifer species.
+Thirty-two inches dbh conifer species are typically mature enough to have large limbs that provide nesting structures (platforms) 7 inches wide or greater.
+Additionally, twenty-four inches dbh western hemlock with dwarf mistletoe infestation may have witches broom or other abnormal growth provide platforms.